 - The organization pays attention to the employee referral program.
 Examples include interviewing referring employees to determine how they met the employee they referred, asking for referrals at employee onboarding meetings, and giving current employees referral cards to pass out when they meet a well-qualified potential employee.

-- Provide current employees with training about how to build their online and offline social networks and use them to recruit superior candidates for your company.
+- Provide current employees with training on ways to build their online and offline social networks and use them to recruit superior candidates for your company.

-- Dr. Sullivan also found that having dedicated staff enhances the value of an employee referral program.
-He mostly deals with large companies where this may be possible.
-However, even the smallest company can build value from and for employee referrers as just a part of an employee's job.
+- Dedicated staff enhances the value of an employee referral program.
+Larger companies will be more likely to have the assets for this.
+However, even the smallest company can build value from employee referrals if incentives are offered.

 An employee referral program that does not offer financial incentives can successfully attract participants.
 For enthusiasm and an ongoing stream of referrals, companies need to emphasize the importance of employee referrals for their recruiting efforts.